MayuriMustare/CODTECH-INTERNSHIP-TASK2/README.md

 Duration: December 2024 to January 2025
 Mentor: SRAVANI GOUNI

+Objective
+The code implements a Library Resource Management System that provides a command-line interface (CLI) to manage library resources.
+It allows users to perform operations like adding, checking out, returning items, searching for items, listing all items, and displaying overdue fines.
+This system is designed to streamline library management and track items and borrowers efficiently.

 # Add a new book
 python main.py add --id "B001" --title "The Great Gatsby" --creator "F. Scott Fitzgerald" --category "Fiction" --year 1925 --type book